sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 A transfer can be configured to be active all the time or be active based on a simple scheduler.

-The scheduler available in SFTPPlus allows you to define transfer start and transfer stop events in a 24 hour interval or weekly interval.
+The scheduler available in SFTPPlus allows you to define transfer start and transfer stop events in a 24-hour interval or weekly interval.
-The current scheduler has no knowledge of the exact day of month or year.
+The current scheduler does not know the exact day of the month or year.
-It only knows about current time inside the day and current day inside the week.
+It only knows about the current time of the day and the current day of the week.

-To create a scheduled transfer, you will to define start and stop action on different hours across a day or week.
+To create a scheduled transfer, you will have to define the start and stop actions at different hours across a day or week.

 For example, to have the transfer started daily at 10:00, and stopped at 14:00, you can use the short notation::